 Bounty hunters are people who have the authority of bond agents to arrest delinquent clients and deliver them to the appropriate authorities.
 They are usually paid a percentage of the bond amount.
 But they get paid only if they apprehend and return the fugitives.
 It's no surprise that they're so motivated—and often effective—at getting defendants back to court.

 The federal government has been reluctant to regulate bounty hunters.
 Moreover, many states don't have laws specifically designed for them.

 Those states that do regulate bounty hunting typically don't have stringent requirements for becoming a bounty hunter.
 Typical prerequisites for a career in bounty hunting include:

 Bounty hunters sometimes use excessive means to capture their targets.
-Reckless pursuits and apprehensions—including those involving excessive force—can cause considerable harm not only to fugitives, but also innocent bystanders.
+Reckless pursuits and apprehensions—including those involving excessive force—can cause considerable harm not only to fugitives but also to innocent bystanders.

-If you've bailed out and missed your court date or are otherwise in trouble with the law, consult an experienced attorney.
-If you feel you've been mistreated, do the same.
+If you've bailed out and missed your court date or are otherwise in trouble with the law, consult an experienced criminal defense attorney.
+If you feel you've been mistreated, you may want to contact a personal injury lawyer.
 A knowledgeable lawyer will be able to advise you of the applicable law and weigh your options.